Javad Alizadeh: Early life

 Alizadeh was born on 9 January 1953 in Ardebil, northwestern Iran, and graduated BA in English translation.
 Influenced by his university degree, he considers writing and drawing cartoons as a tool that can translate sufferings, hardships and the mysteries of life into humorous language.

 In 1990 he founded his monthly cartoon magazine Humor & Caricature and since then he has been the editor and publisher of this independent and private publication.
 This humorous magazine publishes both pictorial and written humor about various subjects such as politics, sports, cinema, music and philosophy.
+Prominent cartoonists such as Bahman Abdi, Ali Derakhshi, Ali Miraeee and Bahar Mowahed, and humorists such as Rouhollah Zamzameh have collaborated with this magazine.
 According to the official website of the magazine, the purpose of the publication is "to promote peace, laughter, tolerance, moderation and multidimensional and multilateral insight in Iranian society".